-Another important direction in the field of F/S hybrid structures is investigation of interplay between the superconducting state and ferromagnetic excitations - magnons.
-A series of interesting results, presumably related to the influence of the superconductor on the magnon spectrum have been reported.
-In particular, it was found that the adjacent superconductor works as a spin sink strongly influencing Gilbert damping of the magnon modes \cite{Tserkovnyak2005,Ohnuma2014,Bell2008,Jeon2019,Jeon2019_2,Jeon2019_3,Jeon2018,Yao2018,Li2018,Golovchanskiy2020,Silaev2020} and can result in shifting of k = 0 magnon frequencies (Kittel mode) \cite{Jeon2019_3,Li2018,Golovchanskiy2020,Silaev2020}.
-The electromagnetic interaction between magnons in ferromagnets and superconductors also results in appearance of magnon-fluxon excitations \cite{Dobrovolskiy2019} and efficient gating of magnons \cite{Yu2022}.
-Further it was reported that the magnetic proximity effect in thin film F/S hybrids results in appearing of magnon-cooparons, which are composed of a magnon in F and an accompanying cloud of spinful triplet pairs in S \cite{Bobkova2022}.
+Another important direction in the field of F-S hybrid structures is the investigation of interplay between the superconducting state and ferromagnetic excitations -- magnons.
+A series of interesting results, presumably related to the influence of the superconductor on the magnon spectrum, have been reported.
+In particular, it was found that the adjacent superconductor works as a spin sink strongly influencing Gilbert damping of the magnon modes \cite{Tserkovnyak2005,Ohnuma2014,Bell2008,Jeon2019,Jeon2019_2,Jeon2019_3,Jeon2018,Yao2018,Li2018,Golovchanskiy2020,Silaev2020} and can result in shifting of $k = 0$ magnon frequencies (Kittel mode) \cite{Jeon2019_3,Li2018,Golovchanskiy2020,Silaev2020}.
+The electromagnetic interaction between magnons in ferromagnets and superconductors also results in the appearance of magnon-fluxon excitations \cite{Dobrovolskiy2019} and efficient gating of magnons \cite{Yu2022}.
+Furthermore it was reported that the magnetic proximity effect in thin-film F-S hybrids results in the appearance of composite spin quasiparticles, which are composed of a magnon in F and an accompanying cloud of spinful triplet pairs in S \cite{Bobkova2022}.